If you are looking for a new car insurance provider and want to cancel your current policy, you need to have the facts before you make a huge mistake.

 Depending on where you live, they may give you a 10, 15, or 20-day warning letter.
 In New Jersey, the requirement is 15 days.

-This is called the mid-term cancellation and often happens if you stop paying your premium, lie on your application, or if suffer a license or registration suspension.
+The mid-term cancellation may happen if you stop paying your premium, lie on your application, or suffer a license or registration suspension.

 Finally, the notice must provide you with your rights to file an appeal.
 Usually, this is listed under the category titled, Hearing Rights.